hg1722/fashionista/README.md

 The raw images vary in quality, level of noise, and obfuscation.
 The GrabCut algorithm is used to standardize the images - first creating a mask based on the bounding box, then honing the model with the convex polygon created by the landmark annotations (implemented [here](https://github.com/hg1722/fashionista/blob/master/datasets/deepfashion/image_preprocess.ipynb)).
 ![image before and after](https://github.com/hg1722/fashionista/blob/master/pics/bwaaaAAAaaah_inception.png) The final data consists of 108,822 focused images, which are normalized and scaled for input into the stages of the CPGGAN.

+All preprocessed data can be found at https://drive.google.com/drive/folders/12Gl35nG2IYE6ChMazU23PKeWMmOBXIaL?usp=sharing

 ### Fashion MNIST

 The baseline dataset that we used is called ["Fashion MNIST"](https://github.com/zalandoresearch/fashion-mnist).
 It is a publicly available dataset used for benchmarking purposes and contains 60,000 images of clothing items in 10 different categories.
 All of the images are 28x28 and are grayscale.
 Preprocessing was generally not required for this dataset except for pixel normalization.